skip to content

 Dealing with anxiety and uncertainty: understanding the natural and collective anxiety in response to a pandemic

-Neurodiversity (unique challenges): raising awareness of uniques challenges brought to Covid19 by ASDs, OCD, PTSD, Insomnia, Easting Disorders
+Neurodiversity (unique challenges): raising awareness of unique challenges brought by ASDs, OCD, PTSD, Insomnia, Easting Disorders during the pandemic

-Help for people who are helping people: support for those who find themselves supporting others during Covid 19
+Help for people who are helping people: support for those who find themselves supporting others during the pandemic

 Finding your feet: Four-step grounding technique for times of stress and discomfort to bring easy and steadiness